 A colourful, dynamic and fully accessible play space featuring a play structure for children.

-With a capacity of up to 17,000 people, the Great lawn is a great space for festivals, family picnics, or a game of ultimate.
+The Great lawn is an open space for festivals, family picnics, or a game of ultimate.

-This heritage building is a revitalized public space for special events and community use.
+This heritage building is a revitalized public space for special events, recreation programs and community use.

 A series of skateboard ramps ideally suited to beginners.

-South of Aberdeen Pavilion, this square offers seating and space for outdoor performances and festivals.
+South of Aberdeen Pavilion, this area offers seating and space for outdoor performances and festivals.

-Enjoy the soothing sounds of cascading water from the “Uplift” monument or the 52 dancing water jets that encourage play throughout the summer months.
+Enjoy the soothing sounds of cascading water from Uplift, a public art installation by Vancouver-based artist Jill Anholt, or the 52 dancing water jets that encourage play throughout the summer months.

 The Shops at Lansdowne

-This mixed-use area includes 280 residential units and 360,000 sq. ft of commercial space, including a new 10 screen movie theatre.
-The Shops at Lansdowne form part of the Glebe Business Improvement Area to find out more about shopping in the area head to their websites.
+This mixed-use area includes 280 residential units and 360,000 sq. ft of commercial space, including a 10 screen movie theatre.
+The Shops at Lansdowne form part of the Glebe Business Improvement Area.

 Ottawa, ON K1S 5J3

 An underground parking garage provides spaces for everyday visitors to shop, use the park, and visit the stadium.
-Spaces are also reserved for office tenants and residents.
 Please note that only Club Seat ticket holders will have access to parking on game days.

 The re-developed Lansdowne includes more than 600 bike parking spaces across the site.
 Secure bike parking will also be provided for major events.